Duala language: History

 The origins of Duala come from the migrations of the Duala people during the sixteenth century from the Congo River Basin to the coastal areas of southern Cameroon.
-While it is a Bantu language, Guthrie estimates that it only retained as little as 14% of the roots of Proto-Bantu.
+While it is a Bantu language, Guthrie estimates that it has only retained as little as 14% of the roots of Proto-Bantu.

-Alfred Saker, a British missionary and linguist, completed in the first translation of the Bible into Duala in 1870.
+Alfred Saker, a British missionary and linguist, completed the first translation of the Bible into Duala in 1870.
 After the German colonization of Cameroon in 1885, the Basel Mission promoted Duala as a lingua franca in southern Cameroon with support from the German authorities.
 In particular, Julius von Soden, the Governor of Cameroon in the 1880s, supported Duala as a recognized lingua franca in the colony, although he maintained that German should be the language of instruction in schools for brighter pupils.
 In 1903, the Basel missionaries launched a monthly journal titled Mulée Ngéa.

-The missionaries' focus on using Duala in areas that did not natively speak Duala was viewed as dangerous by colonial officials, as they feared it would lead to ethnic conflict by elevating Duala to a prestige language.
-Since Duala was also being used by the missionaries in their mission schools, it was difficult for Cameroonians to become educated and obtain business, teaching or government positions without knowledge of the language.
+The missionaries' focus on using Duala in areas that did not natively speak it was viewed as dangerous by colonial officials, as they feared the practice would lead to ethnic conflict by elevating Duala to a prestige language.
+Since Duala was also being used by the missionaries in their schools, it was difficult for Cameroonians to become educated and obtain business, teaching, or government positions without knowledge of the language.
 This reinforced German officials' fears of the Duala ethnic group gaining too much power.
-Therefore, upon becoming Governor of Cameroon, Jesko von Puttkamer decided to suppress Duala and other local languages such as Ewe and promote German in the colony instead.
-Puttkamer blamed the Protestant missionaries for the lack of German language use in Cameroon, and pressured them to stop using Duala in their schools and official communications.
+Therefore, upon becoming Governor of Cameroon, Jesko von Puttkamer decided to suppress Duala and other local languages, such as Ewe in Togoland, and promote German in the colony instead.
+Puttkamer blamed the Protestant missionaries for the lack of German-language use in Cameroon, and pressured them to stop using Duala in their schools and official communications.
 In 1897, he began pressuring them to switch to German, and later praised the Catholic missionaries in the territory for using German.